Tips to Stay Safe When Operating a Hydraulic Press

 How to Prevent Injury for Your Hydraulic Press Operators

-But even when you use precautions, accidents can happen at any time.
+Even when you use precautions, accidents can happen at any time.
 You need to be sure your workers stay safe under any circumstance, including machine failure and human error.
 For the best possible protection, make sure to follow our hydraulic press safety requirements listed above and outfit your machines with failsafe locking systems.
 Not all machines are required to have a failsafe system installed by the original manufacturer.
-While there are machine guarding standards, they don't guarantee safety.
+While there are machine guarding standards, they do not guarantee safety.
 Locking actuators address this gap.

 Hydraulic locking actuators and lock systems perform as secondary safety units, in addition to those that may be provided on a press machine.
 The highest-quality locking systems work by creating an interference fit with the outside diameter of the rod in order to lock it in place — similar to a clamp.

-The Importance of Safety & Precaution With Hydraulic Presses
+The Importance of Safety and Precautions With Hydraulic Presses

 Because hydraulic presses involve heavyweight, high-pressure and dangerous moving elements, hydraulic press safety standards are of the utmost importance.
 Machinists and press operators already face a risk of workplace accidents within close proximity of the ram stroke.
 Because they must hold metal objects near the area of impact, operators will suffer most from improper use or inadequate precautions.

-Lack of safety precautions can also lead to a failure causing the ram to drop suddenly.
-Depending on the use and timing, this can mean injury by way of crushing or projectile.
+Lack of safety precautions can also lead to a failure, causing the ram to drop suddenly.
+Depending on the use and timing, this can mean injury by way of crushing or a projectile.
 The ram can shatter objects completely, sending sharp pieces flying.

 Even if a seal is deteriorating or a fitting is loose, it means potential loss of life for anyone near the machine.
-The numerous possibilities for accident are enough to create serious concern and anxiety for operators.
-If they aren't guaranteed safety, they won't be able to work efficiently or without high levels of stress.
+The numerous possibilities for accidents are enough to create serious concern and anxiety for operators.
+If they are not guaranteed safety, they will not be able to work efficiently or without high levels of stress.

-Less severe but also important, failure and misuse damages the machine.
+Less severe but also important, failure and misuse damage the machine.
 The level of damage ranges from requiring repairs to rendering it useless, which means replacing the unit entirely.

 Top Qualities to Look for in Hydraulic Press Locking Devices